 (26)

+with the empirical parameters max = 2,95 and = 3,15

 The phase shift between GRACE total mass and river runoff is thus given by :

 (27)

-Use of the total time constant T = C + R and phase shift  taken from a simple temporal adaption of measured GRACE and runoff in principle C and R separately according to Eq.
+Use of the total time constant T = C + R and phase shift  taken from a simple temporal adaption of measured GRACE and runoff in principle allow for a determination of C and R separately according to Eq.
 (27).
 However, errors introduced by the linear interpolation used for the adaption of the phase shift lead to a much lower accuracy than the parameter estimation via the time series.

 3.4 Parameter estimation

-The analytical solutions for synthetic recharge time series allow toevaluate the uniqueness and accuracy of the parameter optimization for given observables independent from limitations in the accuracy of numerical schemes and independent from noise in real world data sets.
+The analytical solutions for synthetic recharge time series permit the evaluation of the uniqueness and accuracy of the parameter optimization for given observables independent from limitations in the accuracy of numerical schemes and independent from noise in real world data sets.
 For given combinations C, R) the analytical solutions are used as synthetic measurements and are fitted with the same algorithm in order to retrieve the fit parameters C, R).

 As the total mass MT, Eq.(20), and the phasing, Eq.(25-27), are commutative in C, R), either the data range R < C or R > C has to be used for a unique optimization.
 This is realized via an additional constraint in the optimization.
 For the discussion here the condition R < C is used, which hydrologically reflects the more frequent situations that the inundation volume is smaller than the catchment storage but the results can also be applied to R > C, which might be the case in flat areas with a dense river network (such as the Amazon), which typically leads to temporarily inundated areas.